RayKitajima/Rutile/docs/specification.md

 tx close();
 ```

-Object cache is provied by Redis.
+Object cache is provided by Redis.
 It minimizes database access, and and makes instances for the same model for the same id identical in your session,
 but does not provide any transaction.